 Bar graph is a generic name for any graph that displays information using rectangular or cylindrical bars.

-The sales of different products are shown in the following horizontal bar graph.
+The sales (in thousands) of different products are shown in the following horizontal bar graph.

 Which is the best-selling product?